Josephine of Leuchtenberg: Crown Princess

 The relationship between Josephine and Oscar was initially described as a mutually happy one, and the couple shared their interests in culture, painting, writing and singing.
 Oscar and Josephine had five children, of whom two were to become kings of Sweden and Norway.
-However, Oscar was known for his extramarital affairs, a fact that deeply tormented Josephine, who suffered from jealousy.
+However, Oscar was known for his extramarital affairs, a fact that deeply tormented Josephine.
 Oscar was to resume his contact with Jacquette Löwenhielm after the wedding, though Josephine is initially not believed to have been aware of this: however, in 1826, she gave the first signs of being aware of his affairs in her diary, and in 1828, she wrote of painful suspicions of adultery and also that it pained her to be constantly pregnant.
 In 1832, a year after the birth of her last child, she wrote in her diary about the contemporary view that a woman was expected to endure a husband's extramarital affairs: A woman should suffer in silence, and that she found this contemporary view unjust.
 In 1835, her pain over Oscar's behavior caused her to take a trip to the spa Medevi to calm her nerves.
 Her husband's relationship with the famed actress Emilie Högquist was well known.
-It was also not a temporary affair, but a serious relationship, which began in 1836 and resulted in two sons: Max in 1839 and Hjalmar in 1840.
-In 1837, Oscar and Emilie Högquist met in Bad Ems.
+It was also not a temporary affair, but a serious relationship, which began in 1836 and resulted in two sons.
 Josephine described the years of Oscar's relationship with Emilie Högquist as a walk "through fire".
 Josephine and Oscar, however, continued to appear together in public, and her dignified behavior placed the sympathies on her side.
 Oscar became unpopular because of it, and King Charles XIV John reprimanded him for it out of sympathy for Josephine's suffering.
 During her later years as Crown Princess, this situation, which contributed to a conflict between the monarch and the Crown Prince, introduced Josephine to politics as she became active as a mediator between her spouse and her father-in-law.

 Josephine was interested in gardening and painting.
 Her interest in art was active and genuine.
 She supported the career of the painter (and Catholic convert) Sofia Adlersparre, and also encouraged the artistic interest and talent of her own daughter, Princess Eugénie, who became a talented amateur artist.
 In 1836, she received a visit from her mother and her brother and two sisters.
 In 1843, she visited her mother in Munich.